Fall 2023

 Instructor: Robin Wilson-Glover

-In this course, we’ll operate as a newsroom covering the City of Newark.
-Students will pitch story ideas and we’ll discuss tactics for covering those stories.
-Students will be assigned at least five stories each for possible publication.
-We’ll also hear firsthand from some of New Jersey’s best journalists about how they do their job.
+In this course, we’ll operate as the Newark Bureau of the Daily Targum, the campus newspaper of Rutgers University.
+Students will pitch story ideas and we’ll discuss tactics for reporting those stories, how to organize the information and how to write them.
+We’ll also hear firsthand from one or two of New Jersey’s best journalists about how they do their jobs.